Ultrasonic / thermosonic bonding is a process used primarily for flip chip bonding to generate a mechanically and electrically stable connection.

 - To get sufficient output power at the bonding joint, the oscillating system "ultrasonic transducer - die collet - component" has to be kept at resonance frequency all the time, independent from the die's mass and the contact's friction coefficient.
 To achieve this, the ultrasonic generator must use electronic circuits to compensate various degrees of damping.

-- To bond the thinnest and most brittle materials as well as large components with lots of bumps, the parameters burst time, power, temperature and force must be widely adjustable with finest resolution and stable even under changing environmental conditions.
+- To bond the thinnest and most brittle materials, as well as large components with lots of bumps, the parameters burst time, power, temperature and force must be widely adjustable with finest resolution and kept stable even under changing environmental conditions.

 The Finetech Solution